JingyuGui/NPDS4Clib/README.md

 (https://github.com/aoles/EBImage), which is licensed under LGPL.

 ## License
-This package is licensed under LGPL-3.0.
-For more details, please refer to the LICENSE file.
+This package is licensed under CC BY-NC-SA 4.0.
+For more details, please refer to the LICENSE file and the **_`Use Terms`_** section in [NPDS calculation in Python](https://github.com/hangyustat/NPDS).

 ## Getting Help
 To learn more about specific functions, use the following command in R: